distributedgarden/referencer/README.md

 ```

 ## Initial Setup
-Add reference pdf text(s) to the `data/resource` directory
+- Add reference pdf text(s) to the `data/resource` directory
+- Ingest the data resources.
+The `data-ingest` container will log `exited with code 0` when it successfuly completes
 ```
-# ingest the data resources
 > docker-compose --profile ingest up

-# let ingest complete and exit 0 then start the app
-# this command is all that is required after initial setup
-> docker-compose --profile app up
 ```

 # Usage